vkro/tinyapp/README.md

 ## Contributions

-Code to initiate the project from [Lighthouse Labs](https://www.lighthouselabs.ca/).
+Code to initiate the project and roadmap from [Lighthouse Labs](https://www.lighthouselabs.ca/).

 Thanks to [@stella-zb](https://github.com/stella-zb) for many hours discussing code, debugging, and providing moral support!